Joint Deformations of Manifolds, Coherent Sheaves and Sections: A brief review of Deligne groupoids of DG-Lie algebras

 \section{A brief review of Deligne groupoids of DG-Lie algebras}

-For the reader’s convenience, we review the Deligne groupoid and the deformation functor associated to a DG-Lie algebra; we refer to \cite{LMDT} for a more detailed exposition and proofs.
-For any DG-Lie algebra $L$, the associated Deligne groupoid is the covariant functor
+For the readers' convenience, we review the Deligne groupoid and the deformation functor associated to a DG-Lie algebra; we refer to \cite{LMDT} for a more detailed exposition and proofs.
+For simplicity of exposition, we define a \emph{formal groupoid} as a covariant functor from $\Art_{\K}$ to the (ordinary) category of groupoids.